Big-Bee-Network/add-views-filename/README.md

-### This short command appends _dorsal_label to all of the files in a folder for example
+### This short command appends abbreviations to all of the files in a folder for example

-UCSB-IZC00009199.jpg is renamed to UCSB-IZC00009199_dor_lab.jpg
+ASUHIC0173816_3x_shortdescription_had_lbs.jpg

-UCSB-IZC00009217.jpg is renamed to UCSB-IZC00009217_dor_lab.jpg
+UCSB-IZC00009199_had_lbs.JPG

 ### requires using zsh.
 Use this command to change shell to zsh
 chsh -s /bin/zsh